groue/GRMustache/Guides/introduction.md

 #### Text templates

-- **Text templates**.
+Mustache focuses on rendering HTML, and safely HTML-escape your data.

-    The Mustache language focuses on rendering HTML, and safely HTML-escape your data.
 GRMustache also support text templates, that do not escape anything.
 Check the [HTML vs. Text Templates Guide](html_vs_text.md).

 #### Filters